bfarmilo/db_connect/README.md

 1. DB authentication and user tracking
 1. Support for US Applications
 1. Option to enable general PDF linking
-1. Idea to store full text (or documents) in a new table by SHA.
+1. Idea to store full text (or documents or images) in a new table by SHA.
 That way if a document already exists don't need to add it again
 1. Sort by author, or generally make table editable
-  1. Make markman view for preact build

 ### Build Notes:
 1. Docker code to start container: